 American actor Micheal Anthony Richards is one of the members of Riviera Masonic Lodge No. 780 Pacific Palisades, California.

-If you’d like to learn how you too can become a Freemason, you can see our all-encompassing guide here.
+If you’d like to learn how you, too, can become a Freemason, read our comprehensive guide, which is available here.

-However, it must be said that becoming a Freemason does not mean you will become famous (nor rich for that matter).
-Freemasonry is a way for you to better yourself and it must not be used for material gains.
+However, it must be said that becoming a Freemason does not mean you will become famous (or rich, for that matter).
+Freemasonry is a way to better yourself, and it must not be used for material gains.

 I hope you enjoyed this list of celebrities you probably never expected to be Freemason, the truth is there are plenty more.